fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Protect-RMSFile.md

 Because users see this email address when they open generically protected files and if they try to access protected files that do not grant them access permissions, consider specifying a group email address such as your help desk or IT department.
 However, do not specify a group name if members of that group should not have full control rights for the file.

-Important: Although this parameter is optional, if you do not specify it when you protect files by using Azure RMS and a service principal, the email address that users see in these messages from the Rights Management sharing application will not be helpful.Because of this, we recommend that you always specify this parameter when you protect files by using Azure RMS and a service principal rather than your user account.
+Important: Although this parameter is optional, if you do not specify it when you protect files by using Azure RMS and a service principal, the email address that users see in these messages from the Azure Information Protection client or the Rights Management sharing application will not be helpful.Because of this, we recommend that you always specify this parameter when you protect files by using Azure RMS and a service principal rather than your user account.

 ```yaml
 Type: String